bheimbu/evolutionary_ecology/docs/source/section.rst

 - Scan the contig by eye to ensure that no ambiguous base calls are included
 - Geneious Prime automatically removes positions (base pairs) at the start/end of each sequence with a quality below a certain quality threshold (, which can be adjusted, if necessary)
 - Positions that have been removed are indicated by a light pink bar underneath the respective sequence in the chromatogram
 - If you have ambiguous positions (indicated by letters that are not A, C, G, or T; highlighted in red), correct them manually according to the peak call of the sequence with the highest quality at this position.
-Please note that…

 .. note::
   - Correcting the consensus sequence saves the change in both forward and reverse sequence
   - Correcting the base in the erroneous sequence (either forward or reverse) changes the consensus sequence, but saves the change only in the respective sequence

 .. image:: /_static/geneious_4.png